-Read the story of Tubby the Tuba found on pages 17-20 of this packet as a class.
-Distribute pictures of the instruments to students from pages 29-32 of this packet, asking them to hold up the appropriate pictures as characters are mentioned.
+Distribute pictures of the instruments and animals to students from pages 31-40 of this packet, asking them to hold up the appropriate pictures as characters are mentioned.

-Review the characters of "Tubby the Tuba" and the instruments that represent them.
-Have the class count off by twelves, then ask the students to rearrange themselves so that those who share a number are seated together.
-Assign each number an instrument, e.g.
+Review the characters of "The Carnival of the Animals" and the instruments that represent them.
+Have the class count off by tens, then ask the students to rearrange themselves so that those who share a number are seated together.
+Assign each number an instrument, e.g.as the recording of "The Carnival of Animals" is played, ask each group to stand when their character is played.